Illustration by Prabhat Mahapatra

 In order to avoid these pitfalls, it’s critical for design and development to engage early in the product development lifecycle and stay engaged throughout.
 It’s super helpful for designers to engage with developers even at the discovery stage, when it’s all about wireframes and mockups.
 Not only will they gain critical context on the design approach, they’ll be able to share development realities, provide opportunities to automate next steps, and also gain clarity from the team on the basic elements of the design.
 It’s also a great way to align on clear goals and expectations across the product team and establish a project rhythm, all especially important today with the increase in remote work due to COVID-19.

-When it comes to collaboration, it’s also important to remember that there are other teams involved in the product development lifecycle other than designers and developers.
+When it comes to design collaboration software, it’s also important to remember that there are other teams involved in the product development lifecycle other than designers and developers.
 There are copywriters that may need flexibility in space needed for copy, there are marketers that need web pages optimized for promotional campaigns, and there are also product managers and execs that need summary level updates on progress.
 Ensuring that you engage this broader team throughout the project will make the process smoother for everyone, including the designers and developers that are right in the middle of it all.

 At Zeplin, we are also seeing an increase in the collaboration between designer and developer functions.
 One indicator of this is the use of Zeplin Styleguides.
 With Styleguides, designers at Audi AG are connecting assets from their design systems to code components developers are using during the application build process.
 This feature is also helping designers gain confidence that the app will be built in alignment with an established design system; meanwhile, developers gain efficiency as they are able to reuse connected components.
 It’s a great way to collaborate early (and always).